septemberonfire/Team-App/README.md

 - SASS/SCSS;
 - Firebase.

-You can sign up and leave your comments below the articles.
+Also you can sign up and leave your comments below the articles.
+[Click here](https://septemberonfire.github.io/team-app/) to check it out.